ArionMiles/ArionMiles.github.io/content/posts/brief-history-of-my-python-setup.md

 ## Summary

-I'd say don't get into the habit of frequently switching between different tools.
+If you're reading this and have just started out with Python, I'd say don't get into the habit of frequently switching between different tools.
+This goes for any developer tool, really.
 The tools mentioned in this blog have been explored and used over a long period of time.
 That said, don't get hung up on one tool, try new ones every now and then.
 Be patient, but not stubborn.